rishita027/CODSOFT/README.md

 * Database integration to store quizzes permanently
 * Admin panel to manage quizzes and users
 These improvements can make the platform more interactive and suitable for real-world use.
+## LEVEL-3:ECOMMERCE WEBSITE
+Built an  simple e-commerce website where users can browse products, add items to a shopping cart, and proceed to checkout.
+Implement features like user authentication, product filtering, and dummy QR payment integration using technologies like React, Node.js, and MongoDB.
+LEVEL 3 - TASK: E-commerce Website
+Technologies Used:
+React
+Node.js
+Express.js
+MongoDB Atlas
+Features:
+User Authentication
+Product Search & Filter
+Add to Cart
+Cart Management
+QR Dummy Payment

 ## Author
 Developed by Rishita Patil.